thomasdunlap/Autonomous-Vehicle-HOG-Detection/README.md

 ![alt text][image1]

-In cell one under HOG Feature Extraction, I used the function `get_hog_features()` to calculate and visualize the orientation of gradients in the various images.
-It's not obvious at first, but the  Here is an example of how the gradient directions are similar with vehicles, and more random with non-vehicles:
+In cell one, under the sub-heading HOG Feature Extraction, I used the function `get_hog_features()` to calculate and visualize the orientation of gradients in the various images.
+It's not obvious at first, but the vehicles tend to have variety of lines and edges, causing the visualization of gradients to almost resemble fireworks.
+Non-vehicles tend to have more random HOG features.
+Here are examples of how the gradient directions are similar with vehicles, and more random with non-vehicles:

 ![alt text][image2]